Connect to eduroam wifi

 Updated on 24 November 2023

-Our superfast new wifi network, eduroam, is now available in most locations across our campuses.
-You'll also find eduroam in different places across the globe and can use your @dundee.ac.uk login to get free wifi wherever you find it.
+Our University wifi network, eduroam, is available throughout our campuses.
+You'll also find eduroam at other academic locations in the UK and around the world, and can use your dundee login to connect.

-- Go to your wifi settings, via your settings app or wifi icon in your notification bar, menu bar or task bar
+- Go to your wifi settings, using your settings app or wifi icon in your notification bar, menu bar, or taskbar

 - Choose eduroam